-We used fluxes in five photometric bands (F336W, F475W, F625W, F775W and F814W) spanning the observed near-UV and optical.
+We used fluxes in five photometric bands (F336W, F475W, F625W, F775W, and F814W) spanning the observed near-UV and optical.

 The PSF matched and background subtracted flux mosaics in those bands were generated by Alavi et al. (2014) along with the associated flux RMS values.
 However, the flux RMS values only include the instrumental and background errors but exclude the random Poisson noise associated with the flux from the galaxies.
-We calculated this Poisson noise as,
+We calculated this Poisson noise as, where R is the electron count rate per second, t is the observation time in seconds, G is the inverse gain, and N is the number of detected events (photons).
+The calculated Poisson noise values were added in quadrature to the existing RMS maps.

-$$\sigma{\rm p} = \sqrt{\rm R} \times t = \sqrt{\rm N/G} \tag{1}$$
+$$\sigma{\rm p} = \sqrt{R \times t} = \sqrt{N/G},\tag{1}$$